Gabriel774/QuickAlert/README.md

             }
         }

-  Use a demo dentro do projeto para melhor entendimento do funcionamento.
+  Acesse a demo dentro do projeto para melhor entendimento do funcionamento.